 “Uh…” Munch, munch, munch.
 “Bernie rented a Chia.”

 “Everyone up here thinks that you’ve gotten weak and out of control.
 We can’t afford to have the other deities think that the Olympians are pushovers.”
 Zeus shouted into the phone.
 “For gods and goddesses sakes, Art-Art, you used to knock ’em dead.”

 The goddess shot lethal optikos (eye) arrows at Bernie.
 “Shut up, sandal licker!
 No, not you, daddy.
-There is going to be an epic battle with MacHeath’s army soon, so I promised to help Bernie and his trollop friend.”
+There is going to be an epic battle with MacHeath’s army, so I promised to help out Bernie and his trollop friend.”

 “You mean Miss Soapy Puppies?”

 “Princess,” the voice said.
 “Don’t come home until you’ve cleaned up your circle of friends.”
 Zeus hung up.